a. A "lightning war" (blitzkrieg) collapses in

 British provided convoy escort for the entire crossing distance of the

 had an increased participation as well.
-The Germans started war against
+The Germans started war

 in June 1941 and that included naval activities in the